bitboxer/bitboxer.de/_posts/2016-11-13-vim-for-elixir.md

 ```

 I really love working with [vim-rails](https://github.com/tpope/vim-rails), and this is
-the same thing for elixir.
+the same thing for phoenix.
 It gives you methods to navigate to controllers, models,
 channels and other files with commands like `:Emodel {name}`.

 ## [Alchemist.vim](https://github.com/slashmili/alchemist.vim)